Donald Trump tests positive for coronavirus | DW | 02.10.2020

 Immediately, the White House canceled plans for Trump to attend a campaign fundraiser and to fly to Florida for a rally later Friday.

+Trump will almost certainly have to cancel a trip scheduled for this weekend in Wisconsin, another election battleground.

+Plans to travel to western US states next week on the campaign trail also look set to be called off.

-First Lady Melania Trump acknowledged that the pair had "postponed all upcoming engagements."
+First Lady Melania Trump acknowledged on Twitter that the pair had "postponed all upcoming engagements."

 But her Chief of Staff Stephanie Grisham wrote that "nothing" would stop the pair from "fighting for the American people."

-White House Press Secretary Kayleigh McEnany, meanwhile, wrote on Twitter: "Your President will continue to put the People first!
+White House Press Secretary Kayleigh McEnany, meanwhile, tweeted: "Your President will continue to put the People first!

+It wasn't immediately unclear whether Trump would be fit for the second presidential debate on October 15.

 If Trump were unable to do his job — even due to a short illness — the 25th Amendment to the United States Constitution allows the vice president becomes the president.

 The announcement sparked an immediate drop in US stock futures.
-The Dow slumped 1.7% and the broader S&P 500 shed 1.6% on the news.
-Japan's Nikkei traded down almost a percent and European stock markets were expected to open lower on the news.
+The Dow slumped 1.7% and the broader S&P 500 shed 1.6%.
+Japan's Nikkei traded down almost a percent and European stock markets were expected to open lower.

 US Vice President Mike Pence wrote on Twitter that he and his wife Karen were sending "love and prayers to our dear friends," before adding: "We join millions across America praying for their full and swift recovery."